Obtaining and Installing Client Certificates

 - In the right pane of the MCS window, click the Security Services Client Certificates tab.

-- In the Client Certificates page, click Add to display a dialog box from which you can select a CA certificate file name.
+- Choose Add to display a dialog box from which you can select a CA certificate file name.

 - Use the Mapping options to map client certificates to user names.
 The user name looked up in the directory service is the result of applying the specified mapping options to a field in the client certificate.
 Only the Field option is required.